-The Welsh Revenue Authority (WRA) is a non-ministerial department of the Welsh Government.
-This statement describes the WRA’s Public Task for the purposes of the Re-Use of Public Sector Information Regulations 2015 (the Re-use Regulations).
+This statement describes the Welsh Revenue Authority’s (WRA) Public Task for the purposes of the Re-Use of Public Sector Information Regulations 2015 (the Re-use Regulations).

-Re-use means the use of public sector information for a purpose other than the initial purpose for which it was produced, held, collected or disseminated.
+Re-use means the use of public sector information for a purpose other than the initial purpose for which it was:

-The main function of the WRA as set out in s12 of TCMA is the collection and management of devolved taxes (WRA’s general function).
+The main function of the WRA as set out in section 12 of TCMA is the collection and management of devolved taxes (WRA’s general function).

 The WRA also has the following particular functions:

-- providing to the Welsh Ministers information advice and assistance relating to devolved taxes.
+- providing information advice and assistance relating to devolved taxes to Welsh Ministers

-- providing information and assistance relating to devolved taxes to devolved taxpayers, their agents and other persons.
+- providing information and assistance relating to devolved taxes to:

-- promoting compliance with the law relating to devolved taxes and protecting against tax evasion and tax avoidance in relation to devolved taxes.
+- promoting compliance with the law relating to devolved taxes and protecting against tax evasion and avoidance in relation to devolved taxes